 Your body is a high-performance machine, one that is designed to move, grow, repair itself, and adapt.
 But as with any machine, it needs the proper fuel.
-When you consistently fuel yourself with nutrient-dense foods and practice mindful eating, your energy levels increase, your immune system is strengthened, and your risk of chronic disease decreases.
+When you consistently fuel yourself with nutrient-dense foods and practice mindful eating, your energy levels increase, your immune system grows stronger, and your risk of chronic disease decreases.
 In an era of quick solutions and diet fads, it's easy to overlook the value of basic, regular nutrition.
-However, the reality is that what you eat daily is among the most potent tools you can have to shape your physical health.
+However, the reality is that what you eat daily is among the most potent tools you have to shape your long-term vitality and avoid the early signs of poor physical health.

 Why Nutrition Matters for Physical Health?